 Scholarly Commons Citation

 Tushnet, Rebecca, "Performance Anxiety: Copyright Embodied and Disembodied" (2013).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1216.
+1216.